Phuket’s Negatives – Taking Off The Rose Coloured Spectacles

 Phuket’s Shifting Demographics

-Phuket's Shifting Demographics Population Growth Even without the foreigners who have decided to make Phuket their home, Phuket is experiencing strong population growth (7.4% annually).
-This is much higher than most other regions of Thailand,
+Phuket's Shifting Demographics Phuket Population Growth Even without the foreigners who have decided to make Phuket their home, Phuket is experiencing strong population growth (7.4% annually).
+This is much higher than most other regions of

 Phuket’s Ongoing Infrastructure Improvements